dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 <Lightbox src="/img/docs/dbt-cloud/refresh-ide/dev-credentials.png" width="100" height="100" title="Configure developer credentials in your Profile"/>

-Access the Cloud IDE:

-6. Click **Develop** at the top of the page to take you to the IDE.
+6. To access the Cloud IDE, click **Develop** at the top of the page.
 7. Initialize your project and familiarize yourself with the IDE and its delightful [features](#cloud-ide-features).

-8. Nice job, you're ready to start developing and [building models](https://docs.getdbt.com/docs/get-started/getting-started/building-your-first-project/build-your-first-models) 🎉!
+Nice job, you're ready to start developing and [building models](https://docs.getdbt.com/docs/get-started/getting-started/building-your-first-project/build-your-first-models) 🎉!

 ## Build, compile, and run projects